par7133/Sfatto/README.md

 </ol>

 You can access your avatar status by http://yoursitename.xyz/<your_avatar>.<br>
-You can access your avatar detail by http://yoursitename.xyz/<your_avatar>/detail.
+You can access your avatar detail and spec by http://yoursitename.xyz/<your_avatar>/detail.
 Login with the password for the admin view.
 Drag-n-drop all your resources in the browser window.
 Files .txt feed your status, .png and .jpg your gallery, text links your network, etc.<br>

 For any need of software additions, plugins and improvements please write to <a href="mailto:info@numode.eu">info@numode.eu</a>